-Writing eye-catching resume bullet points to place in your management resume aren’t a want, but an ABSOLUTE need.
+Writing eye-catching resume bullet points for your management resume isn’t a want.
+But, an ABSOLUTE need.

-Professionals who hire for a living, such as HR managers and recruiters, are looking for managers who make things happen.
+HR managers and recruiters look for managers who make things happen.

 So, how do you go about adding eye-catching bullet points to your resume?

-First, start by understanding that generally resume bullet points are most often (not always) reserved for achievements.
+First, know that resume bullet points are more often reserved for achievements.

 An example of a STAR statement/resume bullet point would be: